Ajay-Chaudhari01001/30_Days-JS-Projects/README.md

 # 30_Days-JS-Projects
-In this repo containing next 30 days projects to mastery in js and for better understanding about JavaScript .
+In this repo containing next 30 days projects for better understanding about JavaScript and improving students knowledge.